liquidiqq/iconkit/README.md

 </style>
 ```

-If you are not using Tailwindcss, you can Simply copy below classes to your global stylesheet, e.g. `app.css`, `app.postcss`:
+If you are not using Tailwindcss, you can simply copy below classes to your global stylesheet, e.g. `app.css`, `app.postcss`:

 ```css
 /* app.css or app.postcss */